Gill3s0x01/loading-page-simple/README.md

 ## How to contribute

-1. Faça um fork do projeto.
+1. Fork the project.
-2. Crie um novo branch com suas alterações: `git checkout -b my-feature`
+2. Create a new branch with your changes: `git checkout -b my-feature`
-3. Salve suas alterações e crie uma mensagem de confirmação dizendo o que você fez: `git commit -m" feature: My new feature "`
+3. Save your changes and create a confirmation message saying what you did: `git commit -m" feature: My new feature "`
-4. Envie suas alterações: `git push origin my-feature`
+4. Submit your changes: `git push origin my-feature`
-   > Se você tiver alguma dúvida, consulte este [guia sobre como contribuir] (./CONTRIBUTING.md))
+   >If you have any questions, see this [guide on how to contribute](./CONTRIBUTING.md)

 ---